Ahmiii281/Swift-Converter/README.md

 ## Installation and Setup

 ### Prerequisites
-Make sure you have a modern web browser (e.g., Chrome, Firefox) installed to view the project.
+Make sure you have a modern web browser (e.g., Chrome, Microsoft Edge, Firefox) installed to view the project.

 ### Steps
 1. Clone the repository: